paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 <img src="https://github.com/user-attachments/assets/cffd194a-0017-436e-97a6-71e4f0e1ce50" alt="path-verification" width="500" height="225"> <br>

 **Step 13:** Inspect the blue line (flight path), then click on 'Takeoff' on the top right.
-Then drone would take off and take a picture at the near ground level before climbing up, and then moving on the start point of the flight path (green dot).
+Then the drone would take off and take a picture at the near ground level before climbing up, and then move to the start point of the flight path (green dot).

 <img src="https://github.com/user-attachments/assets/c0dbd359-94c9-407d-8b77-25828954534b" alt="takeoff" width="500" height="225">

 <img width="395" height="395" alt="image" src="https://github.com/user-attachments/assets/e3d10d17-8b90-402f-8613-e38faf62e055" />

 **Step 14:** If the mapping is complete before the finishing up of one battery, it will show 'Mapping Complete'.
 Click 'OK' on the Mapping Complete pop-up.

 Usually, the drone is programmed to return to home when the battery is below 20% power for the purpose of safety.
 There may be a way to lower this perecentage at your risk so that more of the flight path is covered at one go.
-But it is highly recommended that you don't, as you can risk the drone crash landing.
+But it is highly recommended that you don't, as you can risk the drone crash-landing.

 <img src="https://github.com/user-attachments/assets/bfd3aa4f-53e0-4909-b7d4-8c118e7417ec" alt="mapping_complete" width="500" height="225"> <br>